 - And will present a minimum of 15 performances of the production for which they are applying.

 How does the Foundation define social impact theatre?

 Social impact theatre is artistic content that promotes dialogue around relevant social issues, brings different viewpoints together on challenging subjects, and provides a lens to process contemporary society.

 What does the Foundation look for in audience engagement and partnerships?

-The Foundation seeks to support productions accompanied by partnerships and engagement plans that will create an important conversation within the community about a highly relevant and timely social issue.
+The Foundation seeks to support productions accompanied by partnerships and engagement plans that will create the opportunities for important conversations within the community about highly relevant and timely social issues.
 We value interesting and unique partnerships and engagement plans, and encourage applicants to think outside the box in development their partnerships.
 We appreciate when applicants demonstrate a balanced approach to partnerships and ensure that all sides of a given social issue(s) are considered.

-My organization does not meet the annual revenue requirement (revenue of at least $750,000 for each of the two most recently-completed fiscal years).
-Can we still apply?
+My organization does not meet the annual revenue requirement; can we still apply?